 Native Studies welcomes new faculty

-The Department of Native Studies in the Faculty of Arts at the University of Manitoba is welcoming three new faculty members, and bid farewell to one member who had been with the University; Sherri Farrell Racette (who worked in both Native Studies and the Women’s and Gender Studies program) has departed the University of Manitoba.
+The Department of Native Studies in the Faculty of Arts at the University of Manitoba welcomes three new faculty members, and bids farewell to one member who had been with the University; Sherri Farrell Racette (who worked in both Native Studies and the Women’s and Gender Studies program) has departed the University of Manitoba.

 The department now welcomes the following new members of faculty:

 Cary Miller as the new Department Head for Native Studies.
 Dr. Miller is Anishinaabe and descends from St. Croix and Leech Lake communities.
 From 2013 she was the Director of American Indian Studies at the University of Wisconsin-Milwaukee and since 2010 has been Associate Professor in the Department of History at the University of Wisconsin-Milwaukee (starting there in 2002).
 Her book Ogimag: Anishinaabeg leadership 1760-1845 was published with the University of Nebraska Press in 2010 and she previously has published in books such as Centering Anishinaabeg Studies: Understanding the World through Stories and the Encyclopedia of United States Indian Policy and Law.
 Her research is in Anishinaabe leadership in the early 19th century, Anishinaabe women’s history, Treaties and sovereignty, Wisconsin Indian History, and Cultures of the Great Lakes Region.
 Dr. Miller began her five year term as head on July 01, 2017.